Shale gas in the United States: Woodford Shale, Oklahoma

 The Devonian Woodford Shale in Oklahoma is from 50 to 300 feet (15 – 91 m) thick.
 Although the first gas production was recorded in 1939, by late 2004, there were only 24 Woodford Shale gas wells.
 By early 2008, there were more than 750 Woodford gas wells.
 Like many shale gas plays, the Woodford started with vertical wells, then became dominantly a play of horizontal wells.
 The play is mostly in the Arkoma Basin of southeast Oklahoma, but some drilling has extended the play west into the Anadarko Basin and south into the Ardmore Basin.
-Large gas producers operating in the Woodford include Devon Energy, Chesapeake Energy, Coterra, Antero Resources, SM Energy, Pablo Energy, Petroquest Energy, Continental Resources, and Range Resources.
+Large gas producers operating in the Woodford include Devon Energy, Chesapeake Energy, Antero Resources, SM Energy, Pablo Energy, Petroquest Energy, Continental Resources, and Range Resources.
 In 2011, production from the Woodford Shale peaked and was declining.

 Economic impacts

 In 2010, development of shale resources supported 600,000 jobs in the United States.
 Affordable domestic natural gas is essential to rejuvenating the chemical, manufacturing, and steel industries.
 There are concerns that these changes may be reversed if exports of natural gas increase.
 The American Chemistry Council determined that a 25% increase in the supply of ethane (a liquid derived from shale gas) could add over 400,000 jobs across the economy, provide over $4.4 billion annually in federal, state, and local tax revenue, and spur $16.2 billion in capital investment by the chemical industry.
 They also note that the relatively low price of ethane would give United States manufacturers an essential advantage over many global competitors.

 Similarly, the National Association of Manufacturers estimated that high recovery of shale gas and lower natural gas prices will help U.S. manufacturers employ 1,000,000 workers by 2025 while lower feedstock and energy costs could help them reduce natural gas expenditures by as much as 11.6 billion by 2025.
 In December 2011, America's Natural Gas Association (ANGA) estimated that lower gas prices will add an additional $926 of disposable household income annually between 2012 and 2015, and that the amount could increase to $2,000 by 2035.
 Over $276 billion is going to be invested in the US Petrochemical industry and most of it in Texas.
 Due to emergence of shale gas, coal consumption declined from 2009.